RobinHankin/lorentz/README.md

 [![Rdoc](http://www.rdocumentation.org/badges/version/lorentz)](http://www.rdocumentation.org/packages/lorentz)
 <!-- badges: end -->

-# Introduction
+# Overview

-\`\`The nonassociativity of Einstein’s velocity addition is not widely known’’– Ungar 2006.

 The `lorentz` package furnishes some R-centric functionality for special relativity.
 Lorentz transformations of four-vectors are handled and some functionality for the stress energy tensor is given.

-The package also works with three-velocities in the context of their being a gyrogroup.
+The package deals with four-momentum and has facilities for dealing with photons and mirrors in relativistic situations.
+A detailed vignette is provided in the package.

+The original motivation for the package was the investigation of the (nonassociative) gyrogroup structure of relativistic three-velocities under Einsteinian velocity composition.
 Natural R idiom may be used to manipulate vectors of three-velocities, although one must be careful with brackets.

 # Installation